bbaudry/swart-studio/penplotting/README.md

 The pen plotter is connected to the Linux machine via USB, with a serial protocol.
 The pen plotter motherboard is called DrawCore, the firmware is based on [grbl](https://github.com/grbl/grbl).
 It uses a language called [g-code](https://en.wikipedia.org/wiki/G-code).
-The spec of the gcode language is documented at <https://github.com/gnea/grbl/blob/master/doc/markdown/commands.md>
 The X-axis is the sort side, Y-axis the long side.

 ## Configuration